ehenestroza/if-recommender/README.md

 1. **Retrieval** — a two-tower bi-encoder embeds your query and every game, and FAISS returns everything above a similarity threshold.
 Fast and broad.
 2. **Reranking** — a cross-encoder scores each candidate against your query directly.
 Slower and more accurate, so it only sees the shortlist.

-A blended score — relevance plus community rating — decides which candidates survive, but it is not what you see.
-Results are **ordered by relevance alone**, with the raw community rating shown beside it.
+A blended score — relevance plus community rating — decides which candidates survive, though final results are **ordered by relevance alone**, with the community rating shown beside it.

-That split is deliberate.
-One number combining match and popularity can't be read as either, and ordering by it pushes already well-loved games to the top — the opposite of what a discovery tool is for.
-On one test query, ordering by score gave a top-25 averaging 4.39 stars against 3.67 for relevance: the same games, but the familiar ones no longer crowd out the rest.

 Reranking is worth about **+20% Recall@10** over retrieval alone, measured against held-out reviews.

-Because `game`, `author` and `reviewer` searches come from a fixed list, their rankings are computed ahead of time and served as a lookup — those are instant.
+Because `game`, `author` and `reviewer` searches come from a fixed list, their rankings are pre-computed ahead of time and served as a lookup — those are instant.
 Only `vibe` is scored live.

 ---